-- In 2009, the Authority was awarded $13,000,000 for the Northwest Gateway Project to allow for the reconnection of the City grid between the North and West quadrants of Lancaster City.
+- 2009 – the Authority was awarded $13,000,000 for the Northwest Gateway Project to allow for the re-connection of the City grid between the North and West quadrants of Lancaster City.
 The project is a collaboration among the Authority, Franklin and Marshall College, Lancaster General Health and Norfolk Southern Railroad.

-- In 2012, the Authority was awarded $8,750,000 for the Perdue Soybean Processing Plant in Conoy Township.
+- 2012 – the Authority was awarded $8,750,000 for the Perdue Soybean Processing Plant in Conoy Township.
 The project consists of two grain processing facilities, a grain elevator and a soybean processing plant.
 The RACP funds will be used to pay for site work and construction of the grain elevator.

 - 2014 – the Authority was awarded $3,000,000 for the Rock Lititz Project.
 The projects vision is that by 2020, Rock Lititz will house over 1,000,000 square feet of offices, design studios, warehouses, storage, and a state-of-the-art Rock Lititz Studio.
 They anticipate to have over 1,100 employees (with 540+ new jobs) and be driving tens of millions of dollars into the regional economy.
 Tait Towers and Clair Brothers have joined together to form Rock Lititz Properties, LP.
 Rock Lititz has purchased 95.5 acres of land at 36 West Newport Rd in Lititz.
 This will allow for expansion of the existing Lititz entertainment businesses (Clair Global, Tait Towers and Atomic) as well as the attraction of similar business to the region.
 The property is zoned Campus Industrial.